-Artist David Sherwin Parker recently wrote a beautiful essay about Sheridan and The Powder Horn Golf Community.
+Artist David Sherwin Parker recently wrote about fly fishing in and around the Sheridan area and The Powder Horn Golf Community.
 We thought you might enjoy reading his impressions, accompanied by his some of his wonderful artworks:

 ~ David Sherwin Parker